 Date: 3rd - 5th May, 2025

-Welcome to a trail that connects bridleways and quiet lanes on a circular route which takes you to the ‘head of the waters’, the source, of the River Calder, the River Aire and the River Don high up on the moors of the Yorkshire Dales, Peak District and South Pennines and out across the Aire Valley and Southern Washlands.
+Welcome to a trail that connects bridleways and greenways on a circular route which takes you to the ‘head of the waters’, the source, of the River Calder in the South Pennines, the River Aire in the Yorkshire Dales and the River Don in the Peak District and out across the Aire Valley and Southern Washlands.

 Entry Options